dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 hypervisor is in the role that isolates your guest operating system from the rest of the system.

-However not all mainstream operating systems today are supporting container-based virtualization also called operating-system-level virtualization.
+However, not all mainstream operating systems today are supporting container-based virtualization also called operating-system-level virtualization.